This Crockpot Cranberry Sauce is going to be the hit of your holiday meal! A homemade cranberry sauce that is so easy to make and will be very loved.

-- Stir the sugar, orange juice and cinnamon together in the crock pot.
+- Make the base.
+Stir the sugar, orange juice, and cinnamon together in the crock pot.

-- Add in the fresh cranberries and stir to combine.
+- Add the cranberries.
+Add in the fresh cranberries and stir to combine.

-- Cook on low for 4 hours, stirring once or twice while cooking.
+- Cook.
+Set your crockpot to low for 4 hours, stirring once or twice while cooking.

-This cranberry orange sauce will seem runny right when it is done cooking but it thicken as it cools.
+This cranberry orange sauce will seem runny right when it is done cooking but it thickens as it cools.

 This recipe is great for a crowd.
 It makes a total of 2 cups, which is enough for 1/4 cup per person.
 While that may not sound like a lot, on your plate with all of your other holiday sides it will be the perfect amount.

-Absolutely.
-You could make this cranberry sauce recipe the day before, put it in the refrigerator and put it out right when the turkey is being carved.
+This cranberry sauce can be made the day before.
+Store it in the refrigerator and and put it out right when the turkey is being carved.

 - This Homemade Stuffing Recipe could win awards.
 It is the absolute best!

 - We are adding this Brussels Sprouts with Bacon to our holiday table this year.